JeschkeLab/DeerLab/docsrc/source/api/bootan.rst

     end

 From the evaluation of all level-combinations an ensemble of outputs is obtained on which statistical estimators are used.
+The 99%, 95% and 50% confidence intervals of all output variables are returned in a structure ``bootci``.
 The summary of these statistics is returned in the ``stats`` structure.
-This summary contains the mean, median, standard deviation, 99t, 75th, 25th and 1st percentile values for all outputs, as well as their 99%, 95% and 50% confidence intervals.
+This summary contains the mean, median, standard deviation, 99t, 75th, 25th and 1st percentile values for all outputs.

 For non-vectorial variables (e.g. parameter-free distributions, background functions,etc.) the ``stats`` structure will contain an histogram of the distribution of values for the different outputs as well as a corresponding probability density function obtained from a kernel densitiy estimation of the histogram data.

 ------------------------

 .. code-block:: matlab